 A pretty common feature of standard leashes is an extra clip loop near the leash's handle.
 This allows you to attach useful accessories like a dog poop bag holder, a dog treat pouch, or even an LED light for increased visibility at night.

 The function of the leash should work for you too.
-A soft padded handle will provide more comfort for you so that even if your dog has some bad pulling habits, you won't end up with a case of rope burn from your leash.
+A soft comfortable padded handle will provide more comfort for you so that even if your dog has some bad pulling habits, you won't end up with a case of rope leash burn from your leash.
 Check out the Kurgo Ascender 5-in-1 Dog Leash for maximum comfort.

 Reflective Dog Leashes